EECS 183 Labs

 NOTE: The first text file

-serves as an example of the two different forms a Position.
-You should use this file to test yourPosition::read()
+serves as an example of points to read from a file.
+You should use this file to test yourPoint::read()

 function.
 The other text file,grid2.txt

 is empty.
-You can use this file to test yourPosition::write()
+You can use this file to test yourPoint::write()

 function.